 What is the Cost of Living in DC?

-According to Numbeo, a single person‘s estimated monthly cost of living in Washington, D.C., is $1,424.5 without rent.
-If renting a one-bedroom apartment in the city center, the total cost of living is around $3900 per month.
-The Washington, D.C., cost of living for a family of four is around $5,183.6 without rent.
-If renting a three-bedroom apartment in the city center, the total monthly living expenses should be payed around $10692.
-According to GW Office of Student Financial Assistance, a first-year student should expect to pay around $2250 monthly.
+According to Numbeo, a single person‘s estimated monthly cost of living in Washington, D.C., is $1,555.4 without rent.
+If renting a one-bedroom apartment in the city centre, the total monthly living expenses hover around $4200.
+If you are an international or domestic student, your expenses might look slightly different.
+Based on data from the GW Office of Student Financial Assistance, a first-year student should expect to spending approximately $2,250 per month.

 Why is the Cost of Living in DC High on Average?